klojang4j/klojang-check-benchmarks/README.md

     throw new IllegalArgumentException("obj has wrong type");
 }

-// Its straightforward counterpart Klojang Check:
+// Its straightforward translation into Klojang Check:
 Check.that(obj.getClass()).is(sameAs(), Something.class);

 // Not bad, but we can express this in a more idiomatic way: